RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - presumptions tend to confer rights on individuals and limit the power of the legislature.
     - apply unless the statute uses clear words to reject them.
   - 10 statutory presumptions
-    - Parliament does not interfere with fundamental rights. ‘principle of legality’:
+    - Parliament does not interfere with fundamental rights. 'principle of legality':
       - Include the  right to exclude people from entering your property,
       - the right to not incriminate yourself,
       - and the right for clients to have what they tell their lawyer kept confidential.
     - Statutes do not operate retrospectively.
-      - Don’t apply to situations beforehand
+      - Don't apply to situations beforehand
     - Courts presume their previous interpretation of a word or phrase applies if parliament uses the word or phrase in a statute.
     - Legislation does not bind the Crown.
     - Penal provisions are strictly interpreted in favour of the accused.
     - Legislation does not take jurisdiction away from the courts.
     - Property rights are not taken away without compensation.
-      - Compulsory acquisition on just terms’ and is part of the power of the Commonwealth under s 51(xxxi)
+      - Compulsory acquisition on just terms' and is part of the power of the Commonwealth under s 51(xxxi)
     - Legislation does not have extraterritorial effect.
     - Parliament intends to legislate in conformity with international law.
     - Words are used consistently in statutes.